Cherry On Top

 Mi Tradición: Tres Leches

 Anyone craving Mexican pastries will find them in great supply at panadería Mi Tradición, stacked high in display cases.
 The bakery is known for its conchas, of course, but also woos visitors with three kinds of tres leches: strawberry, peach, and mocha.
-There are too many other selections to list, but suffice to say you could shop for every meal, plus snacks throughout the day.
+There are too many other selections to list, but suffice it to say you could shop for every meal, plus snacks throughout the day.
 And unlike many bakeries, this one is open early and late, from 7 am to 9:30 pm.

 Peace Bakery & Deli: Baklava